Our commitment to privacy

 We may be required by law to collect information about providers of research services that require certain information to be collected for funding, evaluation and fraud prevention purposes.

-IAL also collects personal information from individuals who apply to provide services to or employment at Invasive Animals Limited through our staff recruitment and selection process.
+CISS also collects Personal Information from individuals who apply to provide services to or employment at CISS through our staff recruitment and selection process.

-IAL also collects personal information from the public domain sources, including public directories and membership lists published by professional registration boards.
+CISS also collects Personal Information from the public domain sources, including public directories and membership lists published by professional registration boards.

-Usually, IAL does this by ensuring that a privacy notice is provided at the time the personal information is collected.
-This information will also be provided when personal information is collected by telephone and is displayed or via our website.
+Usually, CISS does this by ensuring that a privacy notice is provided at the time the Personal Information is collected.
+This information will also be provided when Personal Information is collected by telephone and is displayed or via our website.

 The privacy notice will generally include information about:

 - The purposes for which we are collecting the information in the particular circumstances;